informatics-isi-edu/ermrestjs/doc/api.md

 Constructs an Aggregate Function object

-Column Aggregate Functions is a collection of available aggregates for the particular ReferenceColumn (min, max, and distinct for it's column).
+Column Aggregate Functions is a collection of available aggregates for the particular ReferenceColumn (min, max, count not null, and count distinct for it's column).
 Each aggregate should return an object that includes it's `alias` if it was provided and the string representation for querying for that information.